jorbDehmel/oak/README.md

 In the future, `Sapling` may introduce several more additional options.
 On such feature is `$+`, which is a wildcard that matches any one or more symbols.
 It may not be the first or last symbol in a `Sapling` sequence, as it is terminated only by the first instance of the following symbol (if it were the first item, it would be highly inefficient).
 Another such, with the same rules, is `$*`.
 This symbol matches any zero or more symbols that are not the following symbol.
 With these two symbols, no occurrence of the following symbol may match anywhere within.
 Additionally, a variable may not occur directly after either.

 `hi $* ( )` would match `hi hello hello hello hello ( )`, but not `hi hello hello ( hello ) ( )`.

+## Dialects

+Dialect files introduce rules that are handled before all others, and which are always enabled by the translator.
+This allows for the creation of `Oak` **dialects**, or syntactically different languages which use rules to collapse to regular `Oak` at translation-time.

+Dialect files (`.od` files, for **O**ak **d**ialect) consist of a few types of line.
+There can be comments, marked by `// ` (slash-slash-space).
+A line can read `clear`, which erases all existing dialect rules.
+It could also read `final`, which disables any further dialect changes.
+Finally, a line could read `"INPUT PATTERN HERE" "OUTPUT PATTERN HERE"`, with an input and an output pattern enclosed by quotes and separated by a space.

+Dialects are loaded via the `acorn -D filename.od` argument.

 ## Addendum I: Translator Passes